Thom Evans: Media career

 Evans was an analyst for ITV's coverage of the 2011 Rugby World Cup.

 In September 2014, Evans was a contestant in BBC's twelfth series of Strictly Come Dancing partnered with Lithuanian professional Iveta Lukosiute.
 He was voted out in the 5th week.

 In 2016, Evans participated in the first series of the TV show Celebrity Island with Bear Grylls, with celebrity contestants attempting to survive for 10 days on a remote island.
 He left the island early citing difficulties dealing with the lack of food.

 In October 2019, Evans was a contestant in The X Factor: Celebrity as a member of the group, Try Star, alongside Levi Davis and Ben Foden.
 They were eliminated in the semi-final after landing in the bottom two with V5.
 However, Try Star received more votes than V5 meaning if the result went to deadlock, Try Star would have advanced to the final and V5 would have been eliminated.
 They finished in fifth place.

 Personal life

 Evans's brother Max also played rugby for Scotland and Glasgow Warriors.
 They are the twentieth set of brothers to play together for Scotland.
 They are both featured in a nude photoshoot for the 2010 Dieux du Stade calendar.

 In 2011, he appeared on cereal boxes for Scott's Porage Oats along with Chris Paterson and Ross Ford.

 Evans is a cousin of disc jockey Chris Evans.

 Relationships

 In January 2020, it was reported that Evans was dating singer Nicole Scherzinger, having met on The X Factor: Celebrity the previous year.
-In June 2023, it was reported that Evans and Scherzinger are engaged.
+In June 2023, it was reported that Evans and Scherzinger were engaged.